AdamDynamic/xero-reporting/README.md

 Level 1 does not allocate any of its direct or indirect costs.

 *Costs are allocated based on the headcount of the receiving cost centres*.
 For example, if a L2 cost centre was allocating its costs to two L1 cost centres that had 3 and 7 heads respectively, the first L1 cost centre would receive 30% of the L2's costs, and the second L1 cost centre would receive the remaining 70%.

+## To-Do List

+The following items are still outstanding:

+1. Way of efficiently updating the headcount table to account for joiners/leavers
+2. A way of outputing the consolidated final table to a spreadsheet
+3. Extract, re-mapping and output of cashflow data from Xero